lwchkg/VBGraphics/README.md

 ## To-dos

-* Add intellisense documentation.
-* Update documentation page.
+* Update documentation site.
+* Add tutorials in the documentation site for common tasks.
-* Add video installation instructions.
+* Add video of installation instructions.
+* Add template project for easier installation.
 * Add routines for mouse and touch screen.
 * Add more graphics routines. (e.g. Polygons?
 DrawText overloads?)